-From campus security to computer programming, classified employees provide many specialized services to school districts and colleges statewide.
+From campus security to shipping and receiving, classified employees provide many specialized services to school districts and colleges statewide.

 School resource officers and other security personnel give students and staff peace of mind so they can focus on what really matters.

 Classified employees contribute to public education in a wide range of other capacities.
 Depending on the specific needs of the district, classified employees do everything from migrant services and financial aid to warehousing, shipping and receiving.